What Counts as Excessive Force by a Police Officer?

 Forced Confessions

-When a person is interrogated by the police when in custody, they can face extraordinary pressure to confess due to illegal methods such as denying the use of the restroom or refusing to give the person food and water.
+When a person is interrogated by the police while in custody, they can face extraordinary pressure to confess due to illegal methods such as denying the use of the restroom or refusing to give the person food and water.
 Police cannot beat, threaten, or coerce a confession from a suspect.

 Sexual Misconduct

-Constitutional Protections Against Misconduct
+Constitutional Protections Against Police Misconduct

 The U.S. Constitution guarantees rights against police misconduct.
-For example, the Fourth Amendment protects against unreasonable searches and seizures, including the use of excessive force during an arrest and detention.
-The Fourteenth Amendment guarantees due process and equal protection under the law.
+For example, the Fourth Amendment protects against unreasonable searches and seizures.
+This includes the use of excessive force during an arrest and detention.

 Section 1983 Protections Against Deprivation of Civil Rights